-Anna T. Pinedo is a partner in the Capital Markets Group at Morrison & Foerster LLP in New York.
+Anna T. Pinedo is a partner and the co-head of the global Capital Markets Group at Mayer Brown LLP in New York.
 Ms. Pinedo has concentrated her practice on securities and derivatives.
 She represents issuers, investment banks/financial intermediaries, and investors in financing transactions, including public offerings and private placements of equity and debt securities, as well as structured notes and other hybrid and structured products.

 Ms. Pinedo is a member of the American Bar Association's Committee on the Federal Regulation of Securities, a member of the subcommittee on Disclosure and Continuous Reporting, vice-chair of the subcommittee on Securities Registration, and a member of the task force on the future of securities regulation.
 She has participated in the drafting committee for the ABA's comment letters on such topics as securities offering reform, revisions to accelerated filing, smaller public company proposals, and various JOBS Act related matters.
 Ms. Pinedo also is a member of the ABA Committee on the Regulation of Futures and Derivatives Instruments.
 Ms. Pinedo is a chair of the Structured Products Association Legal, Regulatory and Compliance Executive Committee.
 She is a member of the Mortgage Bankers Association's Mortgage REIT Council and a member of the MBA's Secondary & Capital Markets Committee.